nataliyakosmyna/mlfont/README.md

 The typeface's visual language — chunky horizontals and verticals on a 7×7 grid, no curves, no diagonals — comes from the MIT Media Lab generative identity system designed by E Roon Kang & Richard The.
-The glyphs below are the group marks for each Media Lab research group;
+The glyphs below are the group marks for each of Media Lab's research group.
-they are abstract symbols, not letters.
 This font extracts the visual grammar (block strokes, integer-cell alignment, generative construction) and applies it to a real type system covering uppercase, lowercase, numerals and punctuation.

 ![Reference: MIT Media Lab group glyphs](docs/screenshots/reference-inspiration.png)